 Up to $30 million in cash stolen from Los Angeles building, making it largest heist in city's history

-The Los Angeles Police Department and FBI are investigating the theft of tens of millions of dollars in cash from a money storage facility in what appears to be the largest heist in Los Angeles history.
+The Los Angeles Police Department and FBI are investigating the theft of tens of millions of dollars in cash from a money storage facility in what appears to be the largest heist in LA history.

-The amount stolen from GardaWorld in Sylmar on Easter Sunday could be as much as $30 million dollars, though the amount could be lower.
-Investigators are calling the heist a sophisticated operation.
+A law enforcement source familiar with the investigation confirms with CBS News that the heist took place at GardaWorld in Sylmar on Easter Sunday, with as much as $30 million stolen.
+The source says it appears to be a sophisticated operation.

 The business stores and handles large amounts of cash for other businesses, and the burglary was not discovered until Monday, when employees opened the vault.